logos-storage/logos-storage-research/evaluations/threat-modeling.md

 #### Mitigation

-Encrypt files on the client side before upload to ensure that only authorized users can decrypt and access the contents.
+Encrypt files to ensure that only authorized users can decrypt and access the contents.
 In addition, sensitive metadata should be removed or encrypted where possible to reduce the risk of privacy leaks.

 #### DREAD Score